Curriculum for Key Stages 1 and 2

-At St Clement Danes we instil Christian values in our children and foster spiritual and moral development within a caring Christian community.
+At St Clement Danes our Christian values are at the core of everything we do; we foster spiritual and moral development within a caring Christian community.

 Religious Education is taught as a discreet subject with each class receiving a minimum of 1 hour each week from a specialist RE teacher.
 We teach from the LDBS scheme of work and have developed inclusive lessons which include other world religions and relate strongly to our multi-faith community.
 We aim to provide children with an understanding of what it means to have a faith and to develop an opinion on beliefs and values.

 Children take part in Collective Worship every day.
-Our Parish Priest, Father Simon delivers an assembly weekly based on a Bible story, tradition or festival.
-KS2 children attend Mass at St Paul’s Church every term.
+Our Parish Priest, Father Simon leads collective worship weekly based on a Bible story, tradition or festival.
+Key Stage 2 children attend Eucharist at St Paul’s Church, Covent Garden, every term.

 At St Clement Danes we use our local environment to enrich learning about history.
-We have links with many of our neighbouring museums, with classes going out on visits and with outreach teachers from the museums coming ot see us in school.
-Not only do we visit the large museums such as the British Museum and the Victorian and Albert Museum but we also visit small venues such as Dr Johnson’s House, Sir John Soanes Museum and Benjamin Franklin House.
+We have strong links with many of our neighbouring museums, with classes going out on visits and with outreach teachers from museums and galleries coming to visit our school.
+Not only do we visit the large museums such as the British Museum and the Victorian and Albert Museum but we also visit small local venues of historical significance such as Dr Johnson’s House, Sir John Soanes Museum and Benjamin Franklin House.

-At KS1 children begin to develop an awareness of the past and the ways in which it is similar to and different from the present.
-They are helped to understand simple subject-specific vocabulary relating to the passing of time and they begin to develop an understanding of the key features of a range of different events and historical periods.
+At Key Stage 1 children begin to develop an awareness of the past and the ways in which it is similar to and different to the present.
+They are helped to understand subject-specific vocabulary relating to the passing of time and they begin to develop an understanding of the key features of a range of different events and historical periods.

-Across KS2 our pupils are taught the essential chronology of Britain's history.
+Across Key Stage 2 our pupils are taught the essential chronology of Britain's history.
 We seek to make them aware that history takes many forms, including cultural, economic, military, political, religious and social history.
 Children are taught about key dates, events and significant individuals.
 They study local history and the ancient civilisations of Greece and Rome.